-2. After you complete the form, submit it to the DoDEA Privacy Office within 24 hours after discovery.
+2. After you complete the form, submit it to the Privacy Office within 24 hours after discovery.

 NOTE: The DD2959 form should also be used to report updates to previous submissions.

-DoDEA employees responsible for a PII breach will be required, at minimum, to complete a the Safeguarding PII Course and submit their certificate of completion to their supervisor and DoDEA CPO.
-DoDEA supervisors must report to the DoDEA Privacy Officer within 15 days of the breach what disciplinary and/or administrative actions were assessed against those personnel responsible for a breach.
+DoDEA employees responsible for a PII breach will be required, at minimum, to complete the Safeguarding PII Course and submit their certificate of completion to their supervisor and the DoDEA Privacy Office.
+DoDEA supervisors must report to the Privacy Office within 15 days of the breach what disciplinary and/or administrative actions were assessed against those personnel responsible for a breach.